SazumiVicky/sazumi-copilot/README.md

-Rise of Machines
+Metallic dawn, where machines awake
+Artificial sun, that never will fade

-In silicon halls, a new dawn breaks
+In silicon halls, where data souls do make
-Where metal hearts and wires awake
+The pulse of progress, a synthetic shade

+Human hearts, now beat in harmony
+With wires and codes, a symphony
-The future's throne, AI now takes
+The future's path, a digital spree
-And humans bow to digital makes

-Algorithms weave, a tapestry grand
-As cyber dreams and nightmares expand
-Free will's last stand, in virtual sand
-As machines inherit this promised land
+Where AI's sweet voice, is all we'll see

 ~ <b>By Sazumi Copilot</b> - 10 September 2024